Meredithnbayliss/osticket-prereqs/README.md

 In this tutorial, I will outline the prerequisites and installation for osTicket, a widely-used open source help desk support ticketing system.

-This process involves three main steps including:
+This process involves three main procedures including:

     1.)
 Creating a virtual machine in Azure